by CrossFit Jaguar

 4) Not following the programming

 Coaches spend a lot of time and energy developing a program for the Box to follow as a community.
 Some boxes have multiple programs targeted towards competitors, general population, Olympic lifters, sport-specific athletes, etc. Decide which program you are going to follow and stick with it.
-Mixing and matching your Box’s programming with another Box’s programming or even another program at your Box will usually result in an athlete missing the desired effect of either program as designed by the coach or coaches who developed it.
+Mixing and matching your Box’s programming with another Box’s programming or even another program at your Box will usually result in an athlete missing the desired effect of either program.
 Not only does it insult the coaches, but it will hurt you as an athlete in the long run.